-Students are expected to be respectful toward classmates and professor at all times!
-Cell phone usage in the classroom will be coordinated by the professor.
-Students will be counseled when using a phone inappropriately.
-A student will be removed from class if any disruption continues.
+There will be no cell phone usage in the classroom.
+Students will be warned if caught using a phone during class.
+A student will be removed from class if the disruption continues.

 The college's official means of communication is via your campus email address.
-I will use your campus email address and Blackboard to communicate with you outside of class.
+I will use your campus email address, Blackboard, and MyMathLab to communicate with you outside of class.
 Make sure you keep your campus email cleaned out and below the limit so you can receive important messages.